 This makes a pretty large dish of delicious warm cheesy Mac and Cheese.
 You could make a smaller serving but why would you?

-Add a side of broccoli and serve with Roasted Peameal Bacon.
+I love to serve this with Roasted Peameal Bacon.

 Here’s the recipe: